BioMedIA/dHCP-release-notes/acquire.md

 multi-slice fast spin-echo images and 734 sessions with T1 MPRAGE images.

 There is a spread of gestational ages with 578 subjects in the term equivalent age range, which we defined as 37 to 44 gestational weeks.
-Also although these subjects were recruited as "normal subjects" (with clearly specified inclusion and exclusion criteria), there were inevitably incidental findings on the images obtained.
-All the anatomical images were reviewed by an expert perinatal neuroradiologist who scored the subjects using a 5 point scale (see below) -- this information is provided
+Also, although these subjects were recruited as "normal subjects" (with clearly specified inclusion and exclusion criteria), there were inevitably incidental findings on the images obtained.
+All the anatomical images were reviewed by an expert perinatal neuroradiologist who scored the subjects using a 5-point scale (see below) -- this information is provided

 ## Acquisition details